kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/builtins/_index.md

 Each entry in this list should resolve to an Patch object, which includes a patch and a target selector.
-The patch can be either a strategic merge patch or a JSON patch. it can be either a patch file or an inline string.
+The patch can be either a strategic merge patch or a [JSON patch](https://tools.ietf.org/html/rfc6902).
+It can be either a patch file or an inline string.
 The target selects resources by group, version, kind, name, namespace, labelSelector and annotationSelector.
 A resource